 The most basic aggregations will calculate a count of the number of points in each boundary.
 Basic statistics (sum, minimum, maximum, average, and standard deviation) can also be calculated on numerical fields.
 The statistics will be calculated on each area separately.

 Statistical calculations can also be grouped using a field with categorical values.
 When statistics are grouped by a field, the statistics are calculated for both the area as a whole and for each group.
 Both statistics can be viewed in the result layer's pop-up.
 The overall statistics are given numerically and the grouped statistics are given in chart form within the pop-up.
-A summary table listing each feature and statistic by group field value will also be created.
+A summary table listing each feature and statistic by group by field value will also be created.
 The Add minority, majority check box will return the groups with the lowest and highest counts and the Add percentages check box will return the percentage of points in the minority and majority groups.

 If Use current map extent is checked, only the features in the input point layer and area layer visible within the current map extent will be analyzed.
 If unchecked, all features in both the input point layer and the area layer will be analyzed, even if they are outside the current map extent.